Terrorist charge for attempted suicide. Who are Anton Zhuchkov and Vladimir Sergeev?

 In his testimony, Anton Zhuchkov stated that he did not intend to harm anyone, but only wanted to commit suicide: “I took [methadone] so as not to see what was happening in the world: the war in Ukraine, the events in the Donbass, I was also afraid of a nuclear war .
 Therefore, I wanted to take my own life so as not to see what would happen next, including worrying that young people would live in poverty”, he said during interrogation.

-In December, with another charge — "sale of drugs".
+In December, Anton was charged with another charge — "sale of drugs".
 Despite the fact that, for obvious reasons, the investigators did not see methadone, the investigation stated that the amount was “significant” and charged under paragraph “b” of Part 3 of Art.
 228.1 of the Criminal Code of the Russian Federation.
 This article provides from 8 to 15 years in prison.

 Based on the totality of the charges, Anton Zhuchkov can be sentenced to a term of imprisonment of up to 22.5 years.